xenit-eu/swarmclean/README.md

 The script will delete a single batch of objects with the total size of the objects in the batch < --batch_size.

 When the objects have a 'deletable=no' lifepoint this will be replaced with 'deletable=yes'.
 This is a COPY operation and will cause the storage used for the object to be temporarily doubled.
+The object is deleted immediately after the copy.

 ---